 Darkness averted his gaze to her and replied, “What might that be, old friend?”

 “There is one thing I am willing to offer Life and that is myself.
-In this universe, Eternity is nowhere to be found.
-But should there be a limit to the life she creates, there must be a collector for when they reach their end.”
+In this universe, should there be a limit to the life she creates, there must be a collector for when they grow old, decrept and useless to the universe.
+For when their energies long to be recycled and transformed anew.”